Mokolea/InputDebounce/README.md

  - used for push-button like switches
  - delivers input value (state) after it has been stable (not flickering) longer than the debounce period
  - delivers pressed-on time [ms]
+ - handles input pin with:
+    - external pull-down resistor
- - assumes input pin with external pull-up resistor
+    - external pull-up resistor (default)
+    - internal pull-up resistor

 -- Mario